sumeyyedrl/Apache_Hive_Database_Operations/README.md

 # Comments can be added while creating a new database
 sql create database test1 comment 'This is for training';

-# Describe an existing database (If comment added it can be shown here)
+# Describe an existing database (If comments added it can be shown here)
 sql describe database test1;

 #Drop an existing database